sythanhho/quotes/index.md

 > - Allen Ginsberg
 >"Follow your inner moonlight.
 Don't hide the madness."
 > - Voltaire
 >"Let us cultivate our garden."
+> - Zig Ziglar
+>"You don't have to be great to start, but you have to start to be great."